MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Your Four Quarterly Update Deadlines

 HMRC requires four quarterly updates per tax year, each summarising your income and expenses for that period.
-These are not tax returns and do not trigger a payment — they simply keep HMRC informed throughout the year.

 Unless you actively choose otherwise, HMRC assigns you to the standard tax year quarters by default, with deadlines tied to fixed dates.